 You can’t be all things to all people, but you can be very unique and specific in something that you do.
 That is your unique selling proposition.
 Whether it’s home delivery, 24 hour customer service, targeting a specific demographic (seniors, military, newly married, etc), the more specific your selling proposition is, the more likely you’ll stand out to a given segment of your audience.
 As Seth Godin observed in “Purple Cow”, you need to be remarkable and one way to be remarkable is to make your offer very unique and specific.

 3. Clear Call To Action: The success rate of your web presence as a lead generator improves greatly for websites which include a call to action.
-Whether it’s a request to call for a free quote, download a free what-should-i-do-thinking-person-thought-bubblereport or click a specific link or button to move from the landing page to a desired information page, you should want your visitor to take some “next” action.
+Whether it’s a request to call for a free quote, download a free report or click a specific link or button to move from the landing page to a desired information page, you should want your visitor to take some “next” action.
 We tend to do what we’re asked or told, so when someone lands on your webpage be sure to tell them what action you want them to take, and make it easy for them to follow that course.